What is new car replacement insurance?

 In the event of a write-off, your primary insurance settlement will pay the Actual Cash Value (ACV) of the vehicle.
 A new vehicle can lose up to 50% of its value in four years.
 The policy helps protect your significant cash investment from this depreciation.
 It covers the difference between the cost of a new vehicle and the payout from your primary insurer, up to $60,000.

-The policy includes deductible reimbursement up to $500.
+The policy includes deductible reimbursement of up to $500.
 In addition, you can add OEM Parts coverage.
 In an accident, this gets you original parts instead of cheap third-party ones.
 The plus package includes rental car reimbursement, key fob replacement, and deductible payback.
-Note: the vehicle does not have to be a write-off for OEM parts and plus package coverage to take effect.
+Note: The vehicle does not have to be a write-off for OEM parts and plus package coverage to take effect.
 You can also add diminished value coverage.
 If your vehicle has significant repairs after an accident it loses resale value.
 This add-on will give you a cash settlement for 10% of the vehicle’s current value.

 The cost stays the same for the duration of the contract and the coverage period can last up to seven years.
 You can cancel it at any time for a proportional refund.